 - Irritability associated with autistic disorders

 This medication sheet will focus primarily on schizophrenia.
-You can find more information about bipolar disorder and autism spectrum disorders on our About Mental Health Conditions page.
+Find more information about bipolar disorder on our Mental Health Conditions section.

 What Is The Most Important Information I Should Know About Risperidone?

 Schizophrenia requires long-term treatment.
 Do not stop taking risperidone, even when you feel better.

 Only your healthcare provider can determine the length of risperidone treatment that is right for you.

 Missing doses of risperidone may increase your risk for a relapse in your symptoms.

 Do not stop taking risperidone or change your dose without talking to with your healthcare provider first.

 For risperidone to work properly, the tablet form should be taken every day as ordered by your healthcare provider.
 One of the long-acting injectable forms, known as Risperdal Consta®, should be received every 2 weeks as ordered by your healthcare provider.
 The other long-acting injectable form, known as Perseris®, should be received every month.
 Both of the long-acting injections are the same medication as in the tablet form.